knightazura/ghost-sdk/Data-model.md

 (This is very much a work in progress)

+**Global questions**:
+ * Should everything have a uuid?

 ## Posts

+**Questions**:
-Questions: how much of this should stay on the post model?
-Should we have a secondary meta data table like WP?
-How can we allow for custom fields?
+ * how much of this should stay on the post model?
+ * Should we have a secondary meta data table like WP?
+ * How can we allow for custom fields?
+ * Do we need a 'type' field?

 **Permissions**: create, edit, delete, view and various state changing permissions i.e. can change state to.. approved, published, etc.
 Advanced workflows are not on the roadmap for some time, but we need to leave the doors open for implementing this.